Asda: Ethical trading

 Asda has signed up to the Ethical Trading Initiative (ETI) which respects workers' rights for freedom of association and a living wage.
 Implementing this initiative is difficult, however, because the concept of a living wage varies by country and the buying strategies of a major importer like Asda have an indirect impact on national minimum wages by obliging governments to set them low enough to stop businesses from going elsewhere.
 Industry pressure groups such as Labour Behind the Label and War on Want have argued that Asda and other budget retailers use unethical labour practices in the developing world to keep UK prices low.

 The National Farmers' Union, representing UK farmers and growers, has argued that Asda and other major supermarkets have made large profits and kept consumer prices low "by squeezing suppliers' margins to the point where many of them have gone out of business".
-Asda have also refused to sign up to and donate to the Rana Plaza Donors Trust Fund, to donate compensation to the families of workers in Bangladesh killed when their factory building in Rana Plaza collapsed in 2013.
-Instead, Asda donated an undisclosed sum to the poverty relief charity Building Relationships Across Communities, who in turn pledged around £1.3m to the fund.
-Campaigners believe Asda is unwilling to set a precedent on indemnity pay for large scale industrial accidents.

 In 2009, Asda's Valentine's Day roses, sold at £2 for a dozen, were said to be ethically sourced by the supermarket.
 This claim went against research carried out by War on Want.

 Charities

-Asda supports the following charities through its stores:
+As of 2020, Asda supported the following charities through its stores: